gia-lexa/helix/README.md

 This is a work in progress—the next step is to add tests.

+## Features
+- Displays all response headers with colored keys by default.
+- Supports filtering headers by a comma-separated list.
+- Outputs headers in plain text, colored text, or JSON format.
+- Displays the HTTP status code of the response.

+## Example Commands
 Display all headers for a given URL:
 ```
 helix https://www.example.com